btc-script-explorer/scantool/README.md

 There are 7 standard redeemable output types, and 10 standard input types, which we refer to here as spend types.
 Each spend type can redeem exactly one output type, but some output types are redeemable by multiple spend types.

-An example of the difference between the two would be Taproot.
+A good example would be Taproot.
 Taproot is actually an output type.
 There is a specific format that identifies a Taproot output.
 But looking at the output tells us nothing about how it will be redeemed.
-Taproot outputs can be redeemed using the Key Path spend type or the Script Path spend type.
+This ambiguity in the output can be thought of as a security feature.
-Taproot is a single output types that can be redeemed with one of two spend types.
+Taproot outputs can be redeemed using either the Key Path spend type or the Script Path spend type.

-Most bitcoin node APIs and online block explorers do not identify input types.
+Most bitcoin node APIs and online block explorers do not identify spend types.
 The SCANTOOL identifies both output types and spend types.

 The table below shows which spend types can be used to redeem which output types.